Rayann-Capital-Tech-Department/ZoneCalculator/README.md

 ### Output
-The output of the zone calculations will be display in a table.
-The table will dispay the input foods' name, zone blocks and nutrients; the total value of nutrients for the whole recipe and the dietary restriction.
+The output of the zone calculations will be display in a table as below

 **Sample Output**